Peoplehood - happier, healthier neighbourhoods

 We expect this project to be very significant for Blackwood’s strategic purpose and direction and could put us on the map for the next 50 years as leaders on independent living.
 We will be working with industry and academic leaders to explore how we can help influence healthy ageing for our customers and local residents in the community.

-To ask questions, co-design and test new ideas with real people, so together we’ll learn what it really takes to develop thriving, healthy neighbourhoods of the future.
+The project purpose is to co-create beautiful places for independent living that offer what people need to live healthier and happier for longer and to ask questions, co-design and test new ideas with real people, so together we’ll learn what it really takes to develop thriving, healthy neighbourhoods of the future.

 - Designing age friendly homes that are accessible, affordable, beautiful and connected will be the primary focus.